Disappearance of the Beaumont children: Police investigation

-Police quickly organised a search of Glenelg Beach and adjacent areas, based on the assumption that the children were nearby and had simply lost track of time.
-The search then expanded to the sand-hills, ocean, and nearby buildings, with the airport, rail lines, and interstate roads being monitored as well, based on a fear of accident or kidnap.
-Within 24 hours, the entire nation was aware of the case.
-Within three days, on 29 January, the Adelaide Sunday Mail led with a headline of "Sex crime now feared", highlighting the rapidly evolving fear that they had been abducted and murdered by a sex offender.
+Police quickly organised a search of Glenelg Beach and adjacent areas, based on the assumption that the Beaumont children were nearby and had simply lost track of time.
+The search then expanded to the sandhills, ocean and nearby buildings, with the airport, rail lines and interstate roads being monitored as well, based on a fear of accident or kidnap.
+Within twenty-four hours, the entire nation was aware of the case.
+Within three days, on 29 January, the Adelaide Sunday Mail led with a headline of "Sex crime now feared," highlighting the rapidly evolving fear that the children had been abducted and murdered by a sex offender.
 Despite this, the initial official reward was only A£250.

-The Patawalonga Boat Haven was drained on 29 January after a woman told police that she had spoken with three children, who were similar in description to the Beaumont children, near the haven at 7:00 pm on 26 January.
+The Patawalonga Boat Haven was drained on 29 January after a woman told police that she had spoken with three children, who were similar in description to the Beaumont children, near the haven at 7:00 pm on the day of the disappearance.
 Police cadets and members of the emergency operations group searched the area, but nothing was found.

 Prime suspect

-Police investigating the case found several witnesses who had seen the children in Colley Reserve, near Glenelg Beach, in the company of a tall man with fair to light brown hair and a thin face, and in his mid-thirties.
-He had a sun-tanned complexion and a thin-to-athletic build and was wearing swim trunks.
+Police investigating the case found several witnesses who had seen the Beaumont children in Colley Reserve, near Glenelg Beach, in the company of a tall man with fair to light-brown hair and a thin face, in his mid-thirties.
+The man had a sun-tanned complexion and a thin-to-athletic build, and was wearing swim trunks.
 The children were playing with him, and appeared to be relaxed and enjoying themselves.
-The man also approached one of the witnesses, asking if anyone had been near the children's belongings as their money was "missing".
+The man also approached one of the witnesses, asking if anyone had been near the children's belongings as their money was "missing."
 The man then went off to change while the children waited for him.
-The group were then seen walking away together from the beach some time later, which the police estimated to be around 12:15 pm.
+The group were then seen walking away together from the beach sometime later, which the police estimated to be around 12:15 pm.
+About two-and-a-half hours later another witness, Miss Daphne Gregory, sighted the children with the man, who she observed carrying an airline bag similar to one owned by Jane.

-The Beaumont parents described their children, particularly Jane, as shy.
+The Beaumont parents described their children, particularly the eldest (Jane) as shy.
 For them to be playing so confidently with a stranger seemed out of character.
 Investigators theorised that the children had perhaps met the man during a previous visit or visits and had grown to trust him.
-A chance remark at home, which seemed insignificant at the time, supports this theory.
-Arnna had told her mother that Jane had "got a boyfriend down the beach".
+A chance remark at home, which seemed insignificant at the time, supports this theory: Arnna had told her mother that Jane had "got a boyfriend down the beach."
 Nancy thought she meant a playmate and took no further notice until after the disappearance.